mainej/schema-voyager/doc/sources.md

 If someone forgets to add an annotation when an attribute is first installed, or if an annotation needs to be changed, it feels expensive to craft another migration which adds or retracts the right annotation data.
 It's cheap, however, to update a file full of annotations.
 If you're intent on trying this route, see `schema-voyager.data/metaschema` for the schema you would need to install.

+## Where to go from here

+If you haven't learned how to [define supplemental properties](/doc/annotation.md), you may want to do that now.
+Otherwise it's time to [install and start using](/doc/installation-and-usage.md) Schema Voyager.